 The City assists the homeless at the Burns Community Center and partners with PATH, Gateway Cities Council of Governments, HACOLA and LAHSA.
-The City also partners and provides CDBG funding to Su Casa Ending Domestic Violence.
+The City also partners with Su Casa Ending Domestic Violence.

-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including

-Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs